-The official list is locked away in a vault in an undisclosed location, but we'll be revealing one player a day leading up to the season.
+Our countdown of the Big 12's top-25 players continues today.
+The official list is locked away in a vault in an undisclosed location, but we're revealing a new member of the list every day.

-Most recent ranking: Boyce was (obviously) unranked in our postseason list of the Big 12's top 25 players.
+Most recent ranking: Lewis was unranked in our preseason list of the top 25 players.

 The rest of the list: